EcomGems/ansible-docker/README.md

-# ansible-docker
+# Ansible role for Docker installation to Debian nodes

-Ansible role for Docker installation to Debian hosts
+This role will install Docker and accessories on clean Debian/Ubuntu machine.